 Rarely, choriocarcinomas that are not related to pregnancy can develop.
 These can be found in areas other than the uterus, and can occur in both men and women.
 They may develop in the ovaries, testicles, chest, or abdomen.
 In these cases, choriocarcinoma is usually mixed with other types of cancer, forming a type of cancer called a mixed germ cell tumor.

 These tumors are not considered to be gestational (related to pregnancy) and are not discussed in this document.
 Non-gestational choriocarcinoma can be less responsive to chemotherapy and may have a less favorable prognosis (outlook) than gestational choriocarcinoma.
 For more information about these tumors, see our documents Ovarian Cancer and Testicular Cancer.

 Placental-site trophoblastic tumor

-Placental-site trophoblastic tumor (PSTT) is a very rare form of GTD that develops where the placenta attaches to the lining of the uterus.
+Placental-site trophoblastic tumor (PSTT) is a very rare form of gestational trophoblastic disease (GTD) that develops where the placenta attaches to the lining of the uterus.
 This tumor most often develops after a normal pregnancy or abortion, but it may also develop after a complete or partial mole is removed.

 Most PSTTs do not spread to other sites in the body.
 But these tumors have a tendency to grow into (invade) the muscle layer of the uterus.